nekrutnikolai/mysite/content/cv.md

 * Markdown to format
 * Hugo to generate static pages
 * Netlify to host
-* Github to save to and Netlify hosts off of it
+* Github to save to

 **Cryptocurrency Mining**